eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 In the next topic, you will learn how to [use Codewind remotely](./remote-codewind-overview.html).

-You will configure your IDE to connect to Codewind in the cloud, for more information, see [Connecting your VS Code to remote Codewind](remotedeploy-vscode.html) or [Connecting your Eclipse to remote codewind](./remotedeploy-eclipse.html).
+You will configure your IDE to connect to Codewind in the cloud.
+For more information, see [Connecting your VS Code to remote Codewind](remotedeploy-vscode.html) or [Connecting your Eclipse to remote codewind](./remotedeploy-eclipse.html).

 If you want to remove a Codewind instance, see [Removing a Codewind instance](https://github.com/eclipse/codewind-operator/blob/master/README.md#removing-a-codewind-instance).